Contact Form * Contact Form Container */ .contact-form-widget { width: 500px; max-width: 100%; marg

 to charges of being a third world country

-The soul we seek it here, there and everywhere but where is it?
+The soul we seek it here, there and everywhere but where is it and seeing the light

 Is it silly and misleading to speak of the 'SOUL'?